mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Future changes and recommendations
-- Instead of connecting to the LED can be used to verify the funcionality of another Delfi-PQ subsystem
+- Instead of connecting to the LED, this can be used to verify the funcionality of another Delfi-PQ subsystem

--
+- ?